Explorable Parity Automata: Decidability and complexity of the explorability problem

 \subsection{2-\EXPTIME algorithm via a black box reduction}

-Let us start by recalling the population control problem (PCP) of \cite{Bertrand}. \begin{defi}[$k$-population game] Given an NFA $\B$ with a distinguished target state $\targ\in Q_\B$, and an integer $k\in\N$, the $k$-population game is played similarly to the $k$-explorability game, only the winning condition differs: \controller wins if the game reaches a position where all tokens are in the state $\targ$. \end{defi}
+Let us start by recalling the population control problem of~\cite{Bertrand}. \begin{defi}[$k$-population game] Given an NFA $\B$ with a distinguished state $\targ\in Q_\B$, and an integer $k\in\N$, the $k$-population game is played similarly to the $k$-explorability game, only the winning condition differs: \controller wins if the game reaches a position where all tokens are in the state $\targ$. \end{defi}

-The PCP asks, given $\B$ and $\targ\in Q_\B$, whether \controller wins the $k$-population game for all $k\in\N$.
+The population control problem asks, given $\B$ and $\targ\in Q_\B$, whether \controller wins the $k$-population game for all $k\in\N$.
 Notice that this convention is opposite to explorability, where positive instances are defined via a win of \agents.
-The PCP is shown in \cite{Bertrand} to be \EXPTIME-complete.
-We will present here a direct exponential reduction from the explorability problem to the PCP.
+The population control problem is shown in~\cite{Bertrand} to be \EXPTIME-complete.
+We will present here a direct exponential reduction from the explorability problem to the population control problem.